nmattei/cmps6790/_projects/Project2/Project2.md

    * (5 Points) Question 2.5: Markdown cell explains results for Question 2.2 about trends over time.
 * (30 Points) Part 3: *Data Transformations*
   * (5 Points) Problem 3.1: Code is present to achieve standardized payroll and is reasonable and correct.
-  * (5 Points) Problem 3.2: Plots are present that compare the old and new payroll variables.
+  * (5 Points) Problem 3.2: Plots are present that re-create 2.4 with the new payroll variables.
-  * (5 Points) Question 3.3: Markdown cell addresses differences between Problem 2.4 and Problem 2.6.
+  * (5 Points) Question 3.3: Markdown cell addresses differences between Problem 2.4 and Problem 3.2.
-  * (5 Points) Problem 7: Plot and regression line are present and code is correct and reasonable.
+  * (5 Points) Problem 3.4: Plot and regression line are present and code is correct and reasonable.
-  * (5 Points) Problem 8: Code and plot are present and correct to measure the spending efficiency.
+  * (5 Points) Problem 3.5: Code and plot are present and correct to measure the spending efficiency.
-  * (5 Points) Question 4: Markdown cell is present that discusses the findings, it is reasonable and correct.
+  * (5 Points) Question 3.6: Markdown cell is present that discusses the findings, it is reasonable and correct.

 | Full    |    Good |  Okay |   Lacking   |   Poor  | No Marks |
 | : ---- :| : ---- :| : ---- :| : ---- :| : ---- :| : ---- : |